Osteoporosis linked with heart disease in older people

 But, Edmonds said, "AD is complex in the sense that there may be different neurobiological pathways leading to expression of the disease.
 Our findings suggest that the number of abnormal biomarkers and cognitive markers an individual possesses, without regard to the temporal sequence, is most predictive of future decline."

 "Preclinical AD" is a very early stage of AD prior to the appearance of diagnosable symptoms.
-Current National Institute of Aging-Alzheimer's Association (NIA-AA) criteria for preclinical AD describe a disease progression that begins with accumulation of amyloid-beta, leading to neurodegeneration, and, eventually, diagnosable AD.
+Current National Institute of Aging-Alzheimer's Association (NIA-AA) criteria for preclinical AD describe a disease progression that begins with accumulation of amyloid-beta, leading to neurodegeneration, cognitive decline and, eventually, diagnosable AD.

 In their study, researchers classified 570 cognitively normal participants in the Alzheimer's Disease Neuroimaging Initiative according to NIA-AA criteria, and then separately examined the participants based upon the presence and number of abnormal biological and cognitive markers associated with preclinical AD.
 They found that neurodegeneration alone was 2.5 times more common than amyloid accumulation alone at baseline measurements.